Formal Reasoning About Confidence and Automated Verification of Neural Networks: Encoding Mechanism via Additional Layers

-\paragraph{Integrating All Components: Soundness.} Now, we establish the soundness of our framework by integrating the two main components: confidence approximation (as defined in Section~\ref{sec:examples}) and the encoding mechanism (as defined in this section).
-While our framework remains sound as long as the soundness conditions of the first component hold, we can show how soundness is preserved across all examples presented in Section~\ref{sec:examples}.
+\paragraph{Integrating All Components: Soundness.} We establish the soundness of our framework by integrating the two main components: confidence approximation (from Section~\ref{sec:examples}) and the encoding mechanism (as defined in this section).

-\begin{theorem} Let $N$ be a neural network, $P$ a pre-condition, $Q$ any of the three post-conditions specified in Section~\ref{sec:examples}).
-Let $N'$ be the appended neural network and $Q'$ be the simplified post-condition obtained through confidence approximation.
+\begin{theorem} Let $N$ be a neural network, $P$ a pre-condition, $Q$ any post-condition satisfied by grammar (specified in Section~\ref{sec:examples}).
+Let $N'$ be the appended neural network and $Q'$ be the simplified post-condition obtained through the encoding (specified in this section).
 If the query $\langle N', P, Q' \rangle$ holds, then the original query $\langle N, P, Q \rangle$ also holds. \end{theorem}